 2. Income from a foreign source that is brought into Thailand within the year

-Non-residents are subject to personal income tax on income generated in Thailand.
+Non-residents are subject to personal income tax only on income generated in Thailand.

 The assessable income is classified into eight categories: